 Fox Valley Plastic Surgery offers procedures for people seeking a new beginning in their lives.
 These cosmetic surgery procedures include body contouring options such as tummy tuck and liposuction, facial sculpting procedures such as rhinoplasty, and procedures specifically for women such as mommy makeovers, breast augmentation, or labiaplasty.

 While we are focused on the end result of each procedure, we are also equally concerned about the comfort of each patient during a in-office cosmetic procedure.
 In order to overcome anxiety and minimize pain, we offer Pro-Nox™ Medical Nitrous Oxide Sedation, a patient-controlled inhaled analgesia system that delivers a 50% oxygen and 50% nitrous oxide mixture.
 The inhaled analgesia takes effect in seconds to offer immediate relief of pain and anxiety for adults and children.
 The effects of the inhaled gas leave the body after five minutes.
 Because there is no lingering impairment, patients can safely drive themselves home after a procedure.
 Oral medication such as Valium and Vicodin can also be used, but we find that Pro-Nox is usually all that is needed for patient comfort.
-Insurance does not cover the cost of Pro-Nox, so this is an elective $50 out of pocket cost for insurance patients.
+Insurance does not cover the cost of Pro-Nox, so this is an elective $50 out of pocket cost for insured patients.